Skip Ribbon Commands

 What we heard

 We received 15 submissions (2 of which were confidential).
-Stakeholders continued to support the CERT report, and appreciated the public consultation, co-design and engagement undertaken.
+Stakeholders continued to support the report and appreciated the public consultation, co-design and engagement undertaken.

-Most submissions were broadly supportive of the proposed updates to the CERT guidelines.
-In regard to the future of the CERT report, stakeholders expressed support for the following updates:
+Most submissions were broadly supportive of the proposed updates to the guidelines.
+In regard to the future of the report, stakeholders expressed support for the following updates:

 • Make the level of independent assurance clear and refine assurance requirements over time as auditing and assurance expertise and technology matures.